nelstevens/The-Daphnia-ruler/Manual.md

 # The-Daphnia-ruler manual
 ## Contents
 1. Introduction
+	1a.
+Measured traits
 2. Usage
+	2a.
+The help menu
+	2b.
+Input
 ## 1. Introduction
 The Daphnia ruler is a command line program that allows the collection of morphometric data of zooplankton from still images.
 It was specifically